mikellporter/MikellPorter/README.md

 [<img width="48" height="49" alt="image" src="https://github.com/user-attachments/assets/d48d352b-ccf9-4773-a774-33f2b42545ef" />](https://www.linkedin.com/in/mikell-porter/)

 CompTIA Security+ certified | IT & cybersecurity enthusiast diving deep into networking, cloud security, and AppSec.
-Self-taught through years of hands-on experience — building and configuring PCs, installing OSes, optimizing systems for multimedia workflows, and working across Windows, MacOS utilizing Microsoft, Adobe, and Google ecosystems.
-Recently built a VM home lab to sharpen my skills in networking and security fundamentals.
+Self-taught through years of hands-on experience — building and configuring PCs, installing OSes, optimizing systems for multimedia workflows, and working across Windows, MacOS utilizing Microsoft, Adobe, and Google applications.
+Using a VM home lab to sharpen my skills in networking and security fundamentals.
 No corporate title yet, but plenty of drive and eager to bring these practical skills into a real-world environment.
 Open to IT support, helpdesk, and entry-level security roles.

 ## 🎖️Certifications